tgrecojs/logseq/pages/Introduction to Mathematical Logic.md

 				  $$N\equiv\neg H.$$
 				- logseq.order-list-type:: number
 				  $$\neg p\equiv\overline{p}.$$
+	- ### Note
 		- **We must be cautious when interpreting the meaning of a statement with "not" in it.**
+		- Why?
+Because
+		-
+		-
 	- Example: The statement below says Charlotte is either shorter than Emma or both have the same height.
 		- logseq.order-list-type:: number
 		  $$ \ C $$
+	-
 	- Charlotte is taller than Emma.
 		- logseq.order-list-type:: number
 		  $$\neg C.$$